threedworld-mit/tdw/Documentation/python/add_ons/vehicle.md

 `from tdw.add_ons.vehicle import Vehicle`

 A vehicle is a driving agent such as a car, bus or truck.
-From this API, you can set the vehicles's speed (rive, turn, brake) and turn its motor on and off.
+From this API, you can set the vehicles's speed (drive, turn, brake) and turn its motor on and off.

 The vehicle's output data, including images, is stored in [`vehicle.dynamic`](../vehicle/vehicle_dynamic.md).